 Securities borrowed and loaned transactions are generally recognized on the Consolidated Statement of Financial Condition except where other securities are used as collateral.
 When the Company acts as a lender in a securities lending agreement and receives collateral in the form of securities that can be re-pledged or sold, it recognizes securities received as collateral and a corresponding obligation to return securities received as collateral at fair value in the Consolidated Statement of Financial Condition.
-At September 30, 2023, these balances are comprised of equity securities with a fair value of \$602,626.
+At September 30, 2024, these balances are comprised of equity securities with a fair value of \$897,804.
 In securities borrowed transactions, the Company is required to deposit cash or other collateral with the lender in an amount generally in excess of the market value of securities borrowed.
 In securities loaned transactions, the Company receives collateral in the form of cash or securities in an amount generally in excess of the market value of securities loaned.
-The Company monitors the market value of securities borrowed and loaned on a daily basis, and obtains or returns additional collateral as necessary.
+The Company monitors the market value of securities loaned.

-At September 30, 2023, the Company had obtained securities as collateral that could be re-pledged, delivered or otherwise transferred with a fair value of \$54,370,578.
+At September 30, 2024, the Company had obtained securities as collateral that could be repledged, delivered or otherwise transferred with a fair value of \$69,935,849.
 This collateral was generally received under resale agreements and securities borrowed transactions.
-Of these securities, \$52,821,064 was re-pledged, delivered or otherwise transferred, generally as collateral under repurchase agreements, securities lending agreements or to satisfy the Company's commitments under short sales.
+Of these securities, \$69,626,063 was re-pledged, delivered or otherwise transferred, generally as collateral under repurchase agreements, securities lending agreements or to satisfy the Company's commitments under short sales.

 The Company also enters into forward-starting collateralized financing agreements.
 These agreements represent off balance-sheet transactions until their start date, at which time they will be recorded as collateralized agreements in the Consolidated Statement of Financial Condition.
-At September 30, 2023, the Company had forward-starting collateralized agreements with start dates ranging from October 3, 2023 to October 5, 2023.
-The contract values of these transactions total

-\$6,815,633 for resale and securities borrowing agreements and \$12,097,408 for repurchase agreements.
+At September 30, 2024, the Company had forward-starting collateralized agreements with start dates ranging from October 1, 2024 to October 3, 2024.
+The contract values of these transactions total \$7,528,883 for resale and securities borrowing agreements and \$11,666,242 for repurchase agreements.